exldna/wind_force/components/backend/readme.md

 ### _Schedule_

-The main goal of this domain is to provide useful tooling for isntructors.
+The main goal of this domain is to provide useful tooling for instructors.
 The core concept here is the instructors _schedule_, which is just a list of planned jobs.
-The planned job we call _event_, so basicly the _schedule_ is the set of _events_.
+The planned job we call _event_, so basically the _schedule_ is the set of _events_.

 As instructors have to specify the types of jobs they can do, the company provides the determine